Katsuhiro Otomo: Film

 At the age of 25, Otomo spent about 5 million yen to make a 16 mm live-action film about an hour long.
 He said that making this private film showed him roughly how to make and direct movies.
 In 1982, Otomo made his anime debut, working as character designer for the animated film Harmagedon: Genma Wars.
 It was while working on this film that Otomo began to think he could do it by himself.

 In 1987, Otomo directed an animated work for the first time: a segment, which he also wrote the screenplay and drew animation for, in the anthology feature Neo Tokyo.
 He followed this up with two segments in another anthology released that year, Robot Carnival.
 In 1988, he directed the animated film adaptation of his manga Akira.

 Otomo was executive producer of 1995's Memories, an anthology film based on three of his stories.
 Additionally, he wrote the script for Stink Bomb and Cannon Fodder, the latter of which he also directed.

 Otomo has worked extensively with the studio Sunrise.
 In 1998, he directed the CG short Gundam: Mission to the Rise to celebrate the 20th anniversary of their Gundam franchise.
 The studio has animated and produced his 2004 feature film Steamboy, 2006's Freedom Project, and 2007's SOS!
 Tokyo Metro Explorers: The Next.
 The last, is based on Otomo's 1980 manga SOS!
 Tokyo Metro Explorer and follows the son of its main characters.

 The 2001 animated film Metropolis features a script written by Otomo that adapts Tezuka's manga of the same name.

 Otomo directed the 2006 live-action film Mushishi, based on Yuki Urushibara's manga of the same name.

 In 2013, Otomo took part in Short Peace, an anthology consisting on 4 short films; he directed Combustible, a tragic love story set in the Edo period based on his 1995 manga Hi no Yōjin, while Hajime Katoki directed A Farewell to Weapons, depicting a battle in a ruined Tokyo based on Otomo's 1981 manga of the same name.
-Combustible won the Grand Prize in the Animation category of the Japan Media Arts Festival in 2012, and was shortlisted for the 2013 Best Animated Short at the 85th Academy Awards, but failed to get nominated.
+Combustible won the Grand Prize in the Animation category of the Japan Media Arts Festival in 2012, and was even shortlisted for the 2013 Best Animated Short at the 85th Academy Awards.

 Otomo directed the music video for Aya Nakano's 2016 song "Juku-Hatachi".
 He is a fan of the singer and previously drew the cover to her 2014 album Warui Kuse.

 Reports have suggested that Otomo will be the executive producer of the live-action film adaptation of Akira.
-In 2019, he announced that he is writing and directing an animated film adaptation of his 2001 manga Orbital Era with Sunrise.
+In 2019, he announced that he is writing and directing an animated film adaptation of his 2001 manga Orbital Era with Sunrise and released a trailer that same year.